sk3p7ic/sk3p7ic-blog/content/post/into-final-semester.md

 After a long summer working with the looming threat of working 6-7 days a week, I'd decided to return to college, finding myself with some renewed motivation to do well.
 Things, however, did not go as planned, with me getting COVID at the start of the semester, leaving me to miss important classes.
-Oncemore, I started slipping and was afraid to reach out.
+Once more, I started slipping and was afraid to reach out.
 As such, I failed.

 This time, however, was different.
 That fall semester I was already on